JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/testing-spring-boot-application/index.md

     @Test
     public void shouldPassIfStringMatches() throws Exception {
-        assertThat(this.restTemplate.getForObject("http://localhost:" + port + "/",
+        assertThat(restTemplate.getForObject("http://localhost:" + port + "/",
                 String.class)).contains("Hello World from Spring Boot");
     }
 }
 ```
+Passing `WebEnvironment.RANDOM_PORT` into the `@SpringBootTest` annotation starts the web server with a random port number.
+We can find out what that port number is by annotating an `int` field (in our case, `int port;`) with `@LocalServerPort`, the testing framework will inject this field with the random port number.

-We get a TestRestTemplate for free with Spring.
-The `@Autowired` annotation tells Spring that we want to use that (that really is all we have to do to use it).
+We get a `TestRestTemplate` for free with tests annotated with `@SpringBootTest`.
+The `@Autowired` annotation tells Spring that we want to get it from the context.

-In our test itself, which is annotated with the `@Test` annotation, it will pass when our assertion is correct.
-Our assert statement is comparing the string we are serving on our local port with the string in the second half of the assert statement - _Hello world from Spring Boot_.
+Our test itself is annotated with `@Test`.
+It will pass when our expected value is the same as the actual value from the webserver - our assert statement is comparing the string we are serving from localhost at this random port, with the string in the second half of the assert statement - _Hello world from Spring Boot_.

 3) Let's run the test to check it works.
 You can run it again with **Ctrl**+**R** (macOS), or **Shift**+**F10** (Windows/Linux).
 We should see that our test is green.